owncloud/music/README.md

 This scans music files for all users.

-Both of the above commands can be combined with the `--debug` switch, which enables debug output the show the memory usage of each scan step.
+Both of the above commands can be combined with the `--debug` switch, which enables debug output and shows the memory usage of each scan step.

 ## Ampache